asuarus/diasdacosta_website/README.md

-# Structural mechanic simulation of a concrete beam with steel reinforcements
+# Simulation of a concrete beam with steel reinforcements